-As passionate, creative and highly skilled educators, our mission is to provide comprehensive, engaging and in-depth art therapy education.
-Our students develop strong artist-therapist identities through growth-oriented and reflective classroom, studio, community and clinical experience.
-We prepare world-class art therapists, who are culturally responsive, community-involved, ethical professionals with successful careers.
+As passionate, creative and highly skilled educators, our mission is to provide comprehensive, engaging and in-depth art therapy and counseling education.
+Our students develop strong counselor artist-therapist identities through growth-oriented and reflective classroom, studio, community, and clinical experience.
+We prepare world-class art therapists and counselors, who are culturally responsive, community-involved, ethical professionals with successful careers.

-The graduate Art Therapy and Counseling program will be recognized for excellence, integrity and innovation in art therapy education.
+The Graduate Art Therapy and Counseling program will be recognized for excellence, integrity and innovation in art therapy and counseling education.

-We adhere to high standards in which we accept responsibility for conducting ourselves as moral, rational professionals who are accountable stewards and ethical in our practices as art therapists and art therapy educators.
+We adhere to high standards in which we accept responsibility for conducting ourselves as moral, rational professionals who are accountable stewards and ethical in our practices.

 We foster a climate of energy and openness to explore using the creative process, which brings new knowledge and new connections to self, others and our world.

-We value self-awareness and the capacity for reflection as intrinsic to effective art therapy practice and professional identity development.
+We value self-awareness and the capacity for reflection as intrinsic to effective clinical practice and professional identity development.
 We strive to maintain these attributes within ourselves and to instill them in our students.

 We dedicate ourselves to cultivating a learning environment that embraces diverse perspectives and lived experiences, developing capacity for empathic understanding and providing compassionate service to individuals, the community and our world.